basarat/typescript-react/06 cypress/README.md

 ```
 We launch the cypress IDE using `npm run cypress:open` and select this new test.

+* This launches the runner and the test runs.

 ***use cypress to get the id***
 Next we need to trigger a click on the input element.
 We can get the id quite easily using the Cypress IDE